-Liam re-joined the club in July 2015 on a one-year deal after leaving Hibernian in the summer.
-Originally signed in 2008 from Falkirk, this clever creative midfielder was snapped up by then Saints manager Derek McInnes after a successful loan period from The Bairns in season 2007/08.
+Liam Craig rejoined the club in July 2015 on a one-year deal after leaving Hibernian - the club he had initially left Saints to sign for back in 2013.
+Originally signed in 2008 from Falkirk, the midfielder was snapped up by then Saints manager Derek McInnes from The Bairns in the summer of 2008 after a successful loan period at the club during the 2007/08 season.

-A good ball winner and passer Liam was a vital member of our promotion winning squad in 2008/09 season.
-He was Saints top scorer in the SPL with 8 goals in 2009/10 season and again the next season with 5 goals.
+Liam was a vital member of the promotion winning squad in the 2008/09 season.
+He was the club's top scorer in the SPL with 8 goals in the 2009/10 campaign and again the following season with 5 goals.

-Liam began his career as a trainee with Ipswich Town whom he joined as a youngster after being spotted with Berwick Rangers Juniors.
-Whilst with Ipswich he skippered the youth side to victory in the 2005 Youth Cup final.
-He then joined Falkirk in 2006 and was a regular first team squad player in his first season before joining Saints in 2007.
+Liam began his career as a trainee with Ipswich Town whom he joined as a youngster after being spotted with Berwick Rangers.
+Whilst with Ipswich he captained the youth side to victory in the 2005 FA Youth Cup Final.
+He then joined Falkirk in 2006 and was a regular first-team squad player in his first season before joining Saints in 2007.

-In 2013 Liam decided to leave Saints and joined Hibernian and in November of that year he was appointed Hibs captain by then Manager Terry Butcher.
+In 2013, Liam opted to leave Saints and to join Hibs and in November of that year he was appointed captain at Easter Road by then manager Terry Butcher.

 Liam made 58 appearances for the Leith side, scoring 8 goals before leaving in the summer of 2015 to make a welcome return to McDiarmid Park.
 He made his 250th Saints appearance in the 2-1 win over Motherwell at McDiarmid Park on 20th February 2016.